 - Nearest Railway Station: Andheri.

 - When to Visit: Evenings are busiest, however devotees have some extra time to see the God.
-The idol is the only one in Mumbai to be immersed on Sankashthi Chaturthi, which is about five days after Anant Chaturdashi (the last day of the festival when large idols are commonly immersed).
-Dress conservatively with legs covered or you won't be... allowed in.
+The idol is the only one in Mumbai to be immersed on Sankashti Chaturthi, which is about five days after Anant Chaturdashi (the last day of the festival when large idols are commonly immersed).
+Dress conservatively with legs covered or you won't be allowed in.

-The procession for the immersion will start out at 5 p.m. on Sankashthi Chaturthi (September 9, 2017) and take the following route: Azad Nagar II, Veera Desai Road, J P Road Amboli, S V Road, Andheri Market, Navrang Cinema, Sony Mony, Apna Bazar, Indian Oil Nagar Junction, Four Bungalows, Seven Bungalows, Versova Bus Depot, and finally to Versova village.
-It takes around 20 hours.
-The immersion will happen late morning on September 10, 2017.
+The procession for the immersion will start out at 5 p.m. on Sankashti Chaturthi (September 17, 2019) and follow this route: Azad Nagar II, Veera Desai Road, J P Road Amboli, S V Road, Andheri Market, Navrang Cinema, Sony Mony, Apna Bazar, Indian Oil Nagar Junction, Four Bungalows, Seven Bungalows, Versova Bus Depot, and finally to Versova village.
+It takes about 20 hours.
+The immersion will happen late morning on September 18, 2019.

 Further information is available from the Andhericha Raja website.